jina-ai/jina/docs/fundamentals/executor/executor-api.md

 ```

-You can even pull an `Executor` from the jina hub and use it directly as a python object.
+You can even pull an `Executor` from the Jina Hub and use it directly as a Python object.

 ````{admonition} More about the hub?